Rick-Man-God/wiki-official/home.md

-# Elastic XEL - community wiki
+# XEL - community wiki
 <img src="/uploads/xeline/xelbig.png" alt="Elastic" width="16" height="16"  >  **Basic Information**
 **Welcome to the XEL - community wiki, a great place to learn about XEL, an Open Source project driven by passionate developers and a supportive community .**